Course Reserves for Faculty

 Two alternate options for distributing content to students are:

 1. Lyceum – Library staff will seek permission for selections exceeding fair use.
 The faculty member’s department is responsible for fees.
 Contact us at email@example.com to integrate audio reserves into Lyceum contact Brenda Reynolds.

-2. Course Pack – Library staff will seek permission to photocopy selections.
-The library will pay licensing fees for course packs.
-Selections will be bound into a course pack and offered for sale at the College Store.
+2. Course Pack – Library staff will seek permission for selections.
+The faculty member’s department will be charged for course pack licensing fees.
+Selections will be bound and offered for sale at the College Store.
 The department will be reimbursed from the sale of the course packs.
 Unsold course packs will be returned to the department by the College Store.

 Interlibrary Loan code does not allow us to place material from other libraries on reserve.

 Bowdoin and Colby allow us to borrow books for reserve in an emergency while we purchase a copy.
 This agreement does not include art books.
 If you need a book on reserve quickly, contact us at firstname.lastname@example.org to request it.